Marsilea-viz/marsilea/docs/source/tutorial/concatenation.rst

 -------

 It is important to remember that legends should be added after concatenations.
-So that heatgraphy can layout legends from all your heatmaps.
+So that marsilea can layout legends from all your heatmaps.

 .. plot::